ApplauseAQI/AH-Android-Int/README.md

 # Apphance Android HelloWorld Example

 This repository contains a working example of uTest Apphance in a very simple Android app.
-To compile this example, you'll first need to install [Eclipse](http://www.eclipse.org/) and the [Android SDKs](http://developer.android.com/sdk/index.html).
-When installing the Android SDKs, be mindful that this example has been configured to use Android version 2.1 (API 7) by default.
+To build this project you have a few choices:

+1. Build by Ant
+2. Build my Maven
+3. Build manually within your IDE

+Whichever method you choose, there are some preparation steps:

-## Installation Steps
+## Preparation Steps - obtaining uTest Apphance License Key

 ### 1. Create a free account with uTest Apphance